New budget deals softer blow to Monroe | Monroe Courier

 But Sredzinski pointed to several structural reforms within the compromise budget that were retained from a Republican budget bill that passed last month.
 Among reforms is a bonding cap, a spending cap, a mandatory vote on all union contracts, and certain municipal mandate relief reforms.
 It also rejects several tax increases proposed by majority Democrats and the governor in previous budget proposals.

 Legislators did put the brakes on eliminating the property tax on motor vehicles.
-Instead, legislators decided that motor vehicle taxes will be capped at 39 mills in the first year of the budget and 45 in following years — up from the 32 mills cap presently in place.
+Instead, legislators decided that motor vehicle taxes will be capped at 39 mills in the first year of the budget and 45 in following years — up from the 32-mills cap currently in place.